Hawaii Five-0 boss on the 'raw' and 'genuine' series finale, and that surprise return

 No, she's always been the endgame for me, no matter what.
 There are fans that love her and fans that don't love her, but with the fans that don't love her, I think there's a little bit of not understanding her motivation.
 She's a soldier, and for her that soldier mentality is always "God and country" comes first, and at that the sacrifice of everything else.
 I think leaving Steve and the things she's done to perhaps hurt him weren't by choice.
 She has always loved him, and he's always loved her and always felt complete with her.
 For me, those two being together was always the endgame.
 The idea of Steve and Danny on those chairs, looking out at the ocean, was always in the cards as well.
 That friendship will always be there, those two guys will grow old together.
 But the idea of Steve having a family for himself, being a grandfather, being all the things that his father and grandfather was, that was always in the cards for him.

-You mentioned the Danny-and-Steve relationship, and to me that was the heart of the show, and one of the major reasons why I kept watching.
+You mentioned the Danny-and-Steve relationship, and to me, that was the heart of the show, and one of the major reasons why I kept watching.
 Did it feel essential to put that relationship at the heart of the finale?

-If somebody was going to take a step back and look at all 240 episodes, those guys started off this journey hating each other, and they end by McGarrett sitting besides Danny's bedside, holding his hand, telling God, "Take me, not him."
+If somebody was going to take a step back and look at all 240 episodes, those guys started off this journey hating each other, and they end by McGarrett sitting beside Danny's bedside, holding his hand, telling God, "Take me, not him."
 It really shows the arc that those two have gone on, and they really became brothers.
 They're as close as anybody can get and they genuinely love each other.
-And that really was the engine of the show, and at the end of the series they can't live without each other.
+And that really was the engine of the show, and at the end of the series, they can't live without each other.
 For me, that's satisfying and feels like a good arc for people to have gone through over so many hours of television.

 Did you always envision tying back to the pilot in this way?
 And what did you like about that idea?

 There were two things that were essential to whenever the series was going to end that I needed to put in there.
 One was, what was in the tackle box?
-And what was in the box was Steve's father, John, actually suspected that his wife was alive and was investigating that.
+And what was in the box was Steve's father, John, who actually suspected that his wife was alive and was investigating that.
 The other was what for years I called my Pearl Harbor scene, which was, what happened in the hours and days before the attack on Pearl Harbor?
 I always wanted to see what went into the planning of the Hesse extraction in the pilot and seeing Steve McGarrett as a Navy SEAL before any of this ever happened, before his father was murdered.
 The idea of seeing the planning stages from the pilot was something that I always wanted to write at some point, and I always knew it was going to be a part of the finale.